AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/onboard-audiences.md

 * **Adobe Experience Platform**: Select this option to bring in your audiences from Adobe Experience Platform Real-Time CDP.
 * **CSV File** (Future release): Upload a CSV file containing your audience data for quick and straightforward data ingestion.
-* **Amazon S3** (Future release): Connect to your Amazon S3 storage to import audience data directly from your S3 buckets.
+* **Amazon Web Services** (Future release): Connect to your Amazon S3 storage to import audience data directly from your S3 buckets.
 * **Snowflake** (Future release): Use your Snowflake data warehouse to pull in audience data seamlessly.

 #### Select sandbox